A liver biopsy is a medical procedure used to remove a small piece of liver tissue so doctors can examine the liver’s condition.

 Bilirubin is a yellow fluid made in your body when red blood cells break down.
 A bilirubin test measures the level of bilirubin in your blood.
 If your liver is damaged, bilirubin can leak out of your liver into your blood and can cause jaundice (yellowing of skin and eyes).
 It also can come out in the urine making it look very dark.

 Your doctor may order tests that take images, or pictures, of your liver to help make the diagnosis of liver disease.
 Different types of images can be obtained by using various types of equipment, including:

-These tests cannot show inflammation or fibrosis, so your doctor can’t use them to determine whether you have simple fatty liver or NASH.
+These tests cannot show inflammation or fibrosis, so your doctor can’t use them to determine whether you have simple fatty liver (newly renamed to steatotic liver disease) or NASH, now called metabolic dysfunction associated steatohepatitis or MASH.
 However, there are other types of imaging tests that are used to measure fibrosis by measuring the stiffness of your liver.
 Liver stiffness indicates scarring; the more scarring that is present the stiffer your liver is.
 The following tests can help your doctor determine if, and to what extent, you have fibrosis of the liver.

 This test measures liver stiffness with a special ultrasound machine, the most common being FibroScan.
 Like a regular ultrasound, the exam is painless and non-invasive.

 This is a newer, noninvasive test that combines features of ultrasound and MRI imaging to create a visual map showing gradients of stiffness throughout the liver.
 MRE has been shown to be a more reliable measure of liver stiffness in severely obese patients.

 Last updated on January 12th, 2024 at 03:38 pm